python/steering-council/updates/2022-05-steering-council-update.md

 ## 2022-05-16

 Meeting was skipped.
-Only 2 SC members could make it..
+Only 2 SC members could make it.

 ## 2022-05-23